Signs Of Heavy Breathing In Maine Coons

 Increased heart rate, or tachycardia, is a common sign of heavy breathing in Maine Coons.

-When oxygen levels in the blood drop due to respiratory or Maine Coon nasal issues, the heart rate increases in order to supply the body with oxygenated blood more quickly.
+When oxygen levels in the blood drop due to respiratory or Maine Coon nasal issues, the heart rate increases to supply the body with oxygenated blood more quickly.

 7. Lethargy And Anxiety